-Having healthy relationships after growing up in chaos
+Having healthy relationships after growing up in the chaos

 When you are a child raised in an emotionally chaotic environment you learn how to survive in that situation.
 I am talking about children who are raised in untrustworthy situations where they have become accustomed to the fact that even when things don’t feel right nothing they say or do is going to make things better.

 In many cases, these children have learned that expressing discourse of any kind is a bad thing.
 They learn to shut their feelings down and ignore the bad they might be feeling inside.
 This is because as children we know that we need our parents or other caregivers to survive.
 They give us what we need, so we have to keep things as livable as possible.

 Now, this sort of behavior might work for a child but as an adult keeping your feelings buried and not listening to them, leaves us stuck.
 As an adult you can’t keep silent, it doesn’t allow us to grow or develop any real intimacy with others.
 It also doesn’t keep us safe as it did as children.

 By not acting on our own self-protective instincts we end up in harm’s way, consumed by fear, obsessively thinking about what we dislike about our world, and carrying overwhelming feelings of resentment.
 We become mad at ourselves for not being able to change our situation.